Thusnelda: Biography

 In May 15 AD, Thusnelda was captured by Germanicus, who commanded the invasion of Germania.
 She was pregnant and staying with her father, who had seized her from Arminius at some point.
 It was Segestes who delivered her to Germanicus, after the latter saved the former by driving off Arminius' forces, who had besieged Segestes.
 Arminius grieved his loss of Thusnelda deeply and did not marry again.
 According to Tacitus, Arminius was "driven to frenzy" by the loss of his wife.

 During her captivity, Thusnelda gave birth to her and Arminius' only child, Thumelicus.
 At the Battle of the Weser River, Arminius engaged in a famous dispute with his brother Flavus, who was still serving in the Roman army.
 Flavus informed Arminius that Thusnelda was being well-treated — as, he claimed, was typical of Rome.
 On May 26, 17 AD, Thusnelda and her son Thumelicus were displayed as prized trophies of the triumph granted to Germanicus.
 During the triumphal parade, her father watched from the stands, Tacitus suggests with mixed feelings.
 Contemporary historians evince discomfort with her display as evidence of Roman victory in Germania, as Arminius had resisted capture.

 Tacitus wrote that he would report on Thumelicus' fate "at the proper time" — i.e., when he discussed the year in question in his chronicle.
 The main gap in the text of the Annals is for 30 and 31 AD, so it could be that Thumelicus died then, aged 15 or 16.

 Details of Thusnelda's life after the triumph of 17 AD and her date of death are unknown.

 In popular culture

 In the 2020 German Netflix series Barbarians, Thusnelda is played by German actress Jeanne Goursaud.

-Thusnelda (under the name of Rosalinda) and other figures of the conflict between Arminius and Germanicus were immortalized by the Italian composer Nicola Porpora in his opera Germanico in Germania.
+Thusnelda (under the name of Rosmonda) and other figures of the conflict between Arminius and Germanicus were immortalized by the Italian composer Nicola Porpora in his opera Germanico in Germania.

-She was also a character in the novel "Roman Mask", part one of the Cassius Chronicles, by Thomas MD Brooke.